EtherealEngine/etherealengine-docs/docs/manual/03_modules/02_spatial/01_transforms.md

 ## Transforms

 The first concept to spatialize our entities is to introduce the `TransformComponent`.
-This stores the spatial information for our entity, it's `position`, `rotation` and `scale`.
-These property are bitecs proxified three.js math objects: a Vector3 for position, Quaternion for rotation another Vector3 for scale.
+This stores the spatial information for our entity, its `position`, `rotation`, and `scale`.
+These properties are bitecs-proxified three.js math objects: a Vector3 for position, a Quaternion for rotation, and another Vector3 for scale.

 There are two more properties, the `matrix` and `matrixWorld`, which are threejs Matrix4 properties. `matrix` stores this transform relative to it's parent, and `matrixWorld` stores it relative to the absolute origin.